Fred Wollman, President

 LaVonne has been, and will continue to be her communities voice, and is grateful for the opportunity.

 We (my husband & I) moved to Valley Center from Oceanside in 2009.
 We were looking for a small ranch where we could have our horses at home with us, rather then boarding them.
 Valley Center was a horse community.
-The Valley Center Vaqueros were at Aerie Park, and the standing joke was that Valley Center had more feed stores then restaurants.
+The Valley Center Vaqueros were at Aerie Park, and the standing joke was that Valley Center had more feed stores then restaurants, and maybe still do?

 We love to ride, camp, hike and walk our dog.
 For many years we could ride off the property